Sigurdsson double helps Everton sink Cardiff

 Cardiff showed more tenacity in the second half but were deflated in the 65th minute when Sigurdsson lashed home his second of the night past Neil Etheridge.

-Dominic Calvert-Lewin got his name on the scoresheet in stoppage time to complete a comfortable Everton victory.
+A bad night for Neil Warnock's Cardiff got even worse when Dominic Calvert-Lewin got his name on the scoresheet in stoppage time to complete a comfortable Everton victory after three consecutive league defeats for Marco Silva's side.

+Everton, who had been inactive since Feb.
+9, moved into ninth spot ahead of the weekend's Merseyside derby.

+"It was an important three points," the Everton boss, who has found himself under pressure, said.

+"After the second goal I saw our players playing with more freedom, with more confidence and in that moment you could see the kind of football we can play."

+Cardiff have conceded eight goals at home in two games, having been thrashed 5-1 by Watford last Friday and remain one place and one point above the relegation zone.

-Defeat left Cardiff one point and one place above the relegation zone and they will drop into the bottom three if Southampton beat Fulham at home on Wednesday.
+They will drop into the bottom three, however, if Southampton beat Fulham at home on Wednesday.

-After three successive defeats Everton's welcome return to form lifted them into ninth spot.
+"We are very disappointed with that but we have 10 games left and we cannot keep thinking about it," Cardiff winger Nathaniel Mendez-Laing said.

+"We have to move on and get our heads on Wolves now."